 Mobile device categories will continue to evolve both from a function and feature perspective.
 The main concern and question for mobile learning developers is: what devices and/or features are supported for the intended learners?

 Devices are equipped with various features that could be used to enhance learning.
 Which features do your learners have?
 Please access the glossary if you need more details about any of these features.

-In the desktop world the most common screen resolution is 1280x1024 pixels.
 How many pixels (width x height) are available on your target audience's device(s)?
 This is important to consider when creating graphics for mobile screens.
 If the image is too big for the device, it will be resized, which results in poor image quality.
 If the image isn't big enough for the device's display, it may look awkward with blank space around it, which may interfere with your overall design.
 See a complete list of mobile device screen resolutions, sorted by brand and model.
 Also see a list of the most popular resolutions, so that you can baseline your mobile learning interface design for the widest possible audience.

 Note that the screen size is the diagonal measurement of the screen in inches, whereas the resolution is the number of pixels on the screen.
 Resolution is always expressed as width by height, for example, 640x480.

 It is recommended that you stick to using design templates for both paper sketches and authoring tool screens that are sized to the target platform size right from the beginning.
 Do not use any other size, no matter how temporary.
 (Elearning Guild, 2013)

 This is the ratio between the longer and shorter dimensions of a display.

 Mobile content should be developed with an awareness of the rotation/orientation capability provided by accelerometers and should offer a consistent experience in any screen orientation.